TypeStrong/typedoc-site/guides/doccomments.md

 ## Namespaces

-Namespaces (previously referred to as "modules") can be commented like any other elements in TypeScript.
+Namespaces can be commented like any other elements in TypeScript.
 As namespaces can be defined in multiple files, TypeDoc selects the longest comment by default.
 One may override this behavior with the special `@preferred` comment tag.